-These are live-blogged notes and sketches from a social commerce trends webinar about all things shopping on social, delivered by Alex Kirk, Director, Global Consumer Insights and Jami Reetz, Social Commerce Strategist, on 23rd February 2022.
+These are live-blogged notes and sketches from a social commerce trends webinar about all things shopping on social, delivered by Alex Kirk, Director, Global Consumer Insights and Jami Reetz, Social Commerce Strategist.
 You can opt to watch the on-demand webinar right here, otherwise let’s get to it.

 It’s no secret that social commerce is big, and only getting bigger.
 Influencer marketing is growing at a staggering rate.
 Below, we’re going to explore our latest consumer insights research to reveal the changing consumer behaviors and expectations when it comes to shopping on social.